srvk/eesen-transcriber/README.md

     vagrant up

 [Lots of output](https://github.com/srvk/eesen-transcriber/wiki/TranscribeOutput) will follow, as things download and install.
-When it finishes, make note of the URL where you can view results.
 You should then be able to try out the transcriber with the supplied test audio file (note that the file in the working directory `test2.mp3` is visible from inside the VM as `/vagrant/test2.mp3`):

     vagrant ssh -c "vids2web.sh /vagrant/test2.mp3"

-For the video browser to work, it is assumed you have already [created a host-only network with VirtualBox](https://www.virtualbox.org/manual/ch06.html#network_hostonly).
-This will get picked up with an IP address specified in the Vagrantfile, viewable at URL `http://192.168.33.11` from the host computer.
+If all goes well you can see results at the URL `http://192.168.56.101` from the host computer.

 #### Running with AWS Provider